emberjs/guides/source/localizable/tutorial/subroutes.md

 While on the `show` route, we will also want to show additional information about our specific rental.

-In order to do this, we need to modify the Mirage `config.js` file.
-If you need a refresher on how Mirage works, go back to the [Installing Addons section](../installing-addons) We will add a new route handler to mirage to handle when the http request comes in to fetch a rental.
+In order to do this, we will need to modify the Mirage `config.js` file that we added back in the [Installing Addons section](../installing-addons).
+We will add a new route handler to return a specific rental:

 ```mirage/config.js{+57,+58,+59,+60}
 export default function() {